ortus-docs/cloud-servers/microsoft/windows-based-images/README.md

 # Windows 2019 Based Images

-Create an Azure Virtual Machine from an Ortus BoxLang with CommandBox \(Ubuntu Server 24.04 LTS\) Virtual Machine \(Azure VM\).
-We have created several based Ubuntu based images.
+Create an Azure Virtual Machine from an Ortus BoxLang with CommandBox \(Windows Server 2019\) Virtual Machine \(Azure VM\).
+We have created several based Windows based images.

 | Images | Status |
 | :--- | :--- |